moka-guys/GeL_Reports/README.md

 # GeL_Reports v1.7

-This script is used to attach a cover page to the summary of findings downloaded from GeL.
+The `gel_cover_report.py` script is used to attach a cover page to the summary of findings downloaded from GeL.
 It is used for cases that do not require a Geneworks report.

 Prior to running the script, the GeL case must be entered into Moka (using form `88005_GEL_InsertPatient` or the automed negneg scripts).
 If not using the --submit_exit_q and --download_summary flags, the case must be closed through the interpretation portal and the summary of findings PDF must be saved in `P:\Bioinformatics\GeL\technical_reports`.